Checkroth/pbelican/content/software blog/2021-4-27-setting-up-a-self-hosted-server.md

 If you're anything like me, the first thing you'll want to do once your server is running is... stop interacting with your server directly.

 Your new ubuntu server should already be ssh-ready.
-Simply ensure that you are on the same local network as your server and then ssh to its private network IP address.
+Simply ensure that you are on the same local network as your server and then ssh to its private network IP address, or use the public IP if you aren't on the same network as the server.

 You need the username you created when spinning up your server.